ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - All current versions of Clang-Format (6.0+) and the outdated Clang-Format 5 will now produce exactly the same output for the whole codebase.
 - We added an [Markdown Shell Recorder][] test for the [Constants](http://libelektra.org/plugins/constants) plugin.
+- The [Markdown Shell Recorder][] now prints the path of the test file.

 [Markdown Shell Recorder]: https://master.libelektra.org/tests/shell/shell_recorder/tutorial_wrapper